 Belinda Bencic reached quarterfinals at Doha, Adelaide, and St. Petersburg in 2020.
 This brought a new career-high of No. 4.
 Hard results: 7-6.
 She clutched under pressure converting 55% of break chances, tracked 0.3 aces per game, and maintained 66% success rate on first serve.

 Belinda Bencic bounced back impressively in 2017.
 She won four titles at Taipei, Hua Hin, Dubai 100K, and Saint Petersburg $100K.
 Additional semifinals at Poitiers $100K and Clermont Ferrand $25K.
-Record: 28-3.
-Competing on hard: 28-3.
+Record: 31-11.
+Challenger record: 28-3.
+Challenger/ITF hard record: 28-3.
 She averaged 0.48 aces per game, won 57% on second serve return, and won 76% on first serve.

 A tough 2016 season for Bencic.
 This marked her entry into the top 10.
 Hard results: 14-16.
 She held firm saving 60% of breakpoints faced, capitalized at 57% on second serve returns, and dominated on first serve with 67% points won.